arcctgx/ARver/README.md

 `ARver` will detect the presence of track one pregap, and will display it in CD TOC summary.
 If your ripper did extract the pregap track, do not pass its file name as argument to `arver`.
 It will change the track sequence and cause verification errors in other tracks.
+If you used a wildcard to specify audio files, use `-x/--exclude` option to ignore the pregap track.

 ## Acknowledgements